gbenroscience/ParserNG/parser-ng-sql/README.md

 The first execution of any compiled expression pays a one-time JIT warm-up/classload cost, the same as any hot Java code path.
-If your service's very first real request needs to already be fast — rather than paying that cost on live traffic — call `warmup` once, right after
+If your service's very first real request needs to already be fast; rather than paying that cost on live traffic; call `warmup` once, right after
 compiling:

 ```java